A good way to catch up on the context for Virginia’s changes to election laws and rules coming for the November election.

 Try for the prize!
 In the right sidebar on our website, you will see the Advocacy Challenge link.
+This advocacy challenge is active during 2020 Virginia General Assembly session, which ends in April 2020.

 League members use this form to “log their advocacy” every time they’ve had a meeting, called a state legislator, tabled for their issue, or written a letter to the editor.
 The Local League that logs the most contacts with their lawmakers on the Advocacy Challenge form will win a $650 cash prize at Council in 2020.
 There are lesser prizes for second and third place, too.
 Every Local League president I’ve spoken with is hoping their League will win.